mc2it/rich-text-editor/docs/usage.md

 ## Advanced usage
 For other uses and detailed instructions, you should look at the [official CKEditor documentation](https://ckeditor.com/docs/ckeditor5/latest).

-?> This library provides partial [extern definitions](https://haxe.org/manual/lf-externs.html) for the CKEditor packages.
+?> This library provides partial [Haxe extern definitions](https://haxe.org/manual/lf-externs.html) for the CKEditor packages.
 These externs are located in the `js.npm.ckeditor` namespace, and can be used to create [CKEditor plugins](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/plugins.html) using [Haxe](https://haxe.org).